tzsk/sms/README.md

 class MyDriver extends Driver
 {
     /**
-    * You Must implement these methods:
+    * You Should implement these methods:
     *
-    * 1. boot() -> Initialize any variable or configuration that you need.
+    * 1. boot() -> (optional) Initialize any variable or configuration that you need.
     * 2. send() -> Main method to send messages.
     *
     * Note: settings array will be automatically assigned in Driver class' constructor.